When is it Too Hot for Kids to Play Outside?

 - Keep cooling devices handy: Want everyone to stay extra cool?
 Keep water misters or handheld fans in the house and in your bags.

-In the event of a heat wave – especially if you do not have air conditioning at your home or your air conditioner unit is broken – consider taking your kids to a friend or family member’s house.
+In the event of a heat wave – especially if you do not have air conditioning or your air conditioner unit is broken – consider taking your kids to a friend or family member’s house.
 Or, to cool public places like libraries and shopping malls.

 Photo credit: Getty Images